-- Taxis (Classes 5 and 55) Taxis registered or licensed under section 45 (1) of the Passenger Transport Act 1994 as metered taxis to operate in Metropolitan Adelaide within the meaning of the Passenger Transport Act 1994, and taxis (country) that are not required to be registered or licensed pursuant to section 45 (2) of the Passenger Transport Act 1994. - Ridesharing and chauffer vehicles (Classes 48, 7 and 57) these vehicles were classified together under small public passenger vehicles until 30 June 2019 after which a new premium class was introduced separately for rideshare vehicles.
+- Taxis (Classes 5 and 55) Taxis registered or licensed under section 45 (1) of the Passenger Transport Act 1994 as metered taxis to operate in Metropolitan Adelaide within the meaning of the Passenger Transport Act 1994, and taxis (country) that are not required to be registered or licensed pursuant to section 45 (2) of the Passenger Transport Act 1994 - Rideshare vehicles (Classes 48 and 98) Vehicles used for carrying passengers for fare by operators with an Operator Accreditation for passenger transport services under a Small Passenger Vehicle Metropolitan and Non-Metropolitan Rideshare Accreditation - Chauffeur vehicles (Classes 7 and 57) Vehicles used for carrying up to 12 seated persons (including the driver) for fare or other considerations but excluding taxis, hire cars, omnibuses and rideshare vehicles.

-We do not present results for district 2 relativities for ridesharing vehicles as this class has no exposure.
-Previously, these relativities have been set equal to the district 1 relativity for the respective vehicle class.
+We do not present relativities for country ridesharing vehicles as this class has little exposure.
+Previously, this relativity has been set equal to the relativity for country taxis.